AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 -- Do not use these cost threshold values.
 These are extremely specific to your model's setup.

-local lowerBoundCostThreshold = 1
+local lowerBoundRollingCostThreshold = 1

-local upperBoundCostThreshold = 3
+local upperBoundRollingCostThreshold = 3

 local rollingCostRate = 0.9